 How much vitamin D do I need?

-*3,000 to 4,000 IU per day of vitamin D3 (not D2)
+*3,000 to 4,000 IU per day from food and cod liver oil.

 *This is the amount recommended by leading researchers

 Prevent vitamin D toxicity by getting plenty of the other fat soluble vitamins in your diet.
 This includes vitamin A, E and K2.
 Foods that are high in D usually contain them all, plus many co-factors and other nutrients we have not even identified yet.
 All of these nutrients help support your vibrant health in ways that the wisdom of nature provides.
-So never take an isolated vitamin D3 supplement alone.

 To Your Vibrant Health!